base-org/pessimism/specs/ETL.md

 II. _Live_ - Refers to a component with an actively running event loop routine.
 III. _Crashed_ - Refers to a component that's suffered some failure and subsequent `eventLoop` routine death.

-**NOTE - State handling policies by managament abstractions has yet to be properly fleshed out**
+**NOTE - State handling policies by management abstractions has yet to be properly fleshed out**

 ### Pipe